ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

-           **Intent**: This program calculates the *number* *of* *hours* you need to work given your salary and target earnings.

-           **Challenge**: Fix the syntactical errors in the code below so that it calculates and prints the number of hours you will need to work if you earn $8 an hour and want to earn $100.
+           Fix the syntax errors in the code below so that it calculates and prints the number of hours you will need to work if you earn $8 an hour and want to earn $100.
 It should print 12.5.

            .. activecode::  ch3ex8q
                 :nocodelens: